-Fly’s buzzed as they tried to land on Aranid’s sweat covered face.
+Fly’s buzzed as they tried to land on Aranid’s sweat-covered face.
 He swatted them away as he made his way through the water-logged swamp.
-His footsteps falling heavy into the loamy soil, a sucking noise sounding as his feet fought to leave their muddy embrace.
+His footsteps fell heavy into the loamy soil, a sucking noise sounding as his feet fought to leave their muddy embrace.
 He palmed over a soiled piece of cloth in his hand, a small verse written in a foreign language.
 He constantly looked down at the fabric, reciting the words under his breath before looking to the canopy of the swamp.
-Distracted with the canopy he failed to see a protruding root and fell flat onto his face, dropping his fabric into the waters.
+Distracted by the canopy, he failed to see a protruding root and fell flat onto his face, dropping his fabric into the waters.

 “Oh no, no, no, no. Where did you go?”

 He drove his hands under murky waters and violently searched for the fabric.
 Pulling a clenched fist from the waters, he had the fabric in hand.
 Wiping the clingy weed from his face, he looked forward and found himself facing a large gaping hole in the swamp.